Working through flu season

 - Remind employees of your unit’s procedure for calling in sick and what to do if they begin to feel ill while at work.

-- Review temporary telework information so that temporary telework arrangements can be set up quickly and easily after approval.
+- Review telework information so that temporary telework arrangements can be set up quickly and easily after approval.

 - See how to connect to UW networks from home.